Coppernic/developer.coppernic.fr/docs/core/settings.md

 Settings
 ========

-Nfc
+NFC
 ---

-Enable or disable Nfc
+Enable or disable NFC.

 > Available on C-five

 ### Prerequisites

-CpcSystemServices 2.2.0 or above installed on C-five
+CpcSystemServices 2.2.0 or above installed on C-five.

 ### Code